 Digitizing and putting this map online is a good thing in itself.
 However, the document gets an extra dimension by linking it to a geographical medium such as Google Earth.
 This is called georeferencing.
 For the purpose of georeferencing this map, the web application Georeferencer was used.
 With the help of this application coordinates can rather simply be added to scanned maps.
 Next the georeferenced maps can be consulted by means of a KML link in Google Earth or in Georeferencer’s own viewer.
 It is also possible to judge the accuracy of the georeferenced map in Georeferencer.

-As said, the map of the Slaperdijk is part of the digital exhibition of Water management maps in Google Earth.
-Per map the university library gives access to the scan in both Google Earth and Georeferencer.
+As said, the map of the Slaperdijk is part of the digital exhibition of Water management maps (1600-1825).
+Per map the university library gives access to the scan in Georeferencer.
 By clicking on a map in the digital exhibition it will be shown in the viewer of the library.
-In the left menu you will then find links to the scan in Google Earth (Document in Google Earth) and to Georeferencer (Georeferences).
-Both applications make it possible to zoom in sharply on the map.
+In the left menu you will then find the link to the scan in Georeferencer (Georeferences).
+This application makes it possible to zoom in sharply on the map.
 The map can also be made transparant which makes a comparison with the current situation possible.
 Past and present shake hands …

 What happened to the Slaperdijk after it was built in 1653?
 When in 1711 the Grebbe Dike bursted again, the Slaperdijk managed to turn the rising water.
 That is how the Utrecht part of the Gelderse Vallei was protected from flooding.
 However, at the great collapse of the Grebbe Dike in 1855 the dike had to admit its defeat.
 By then one could make use of the Grebbelinie, a military defence line built during the Austrian Wars of Succession (1740-1748).
 This defence system cut through the Gelderse Vallei from south to north, with a number of inundation areas to the east.
 These areas were confined by cross dikes to prevent the water from running straight to the ‘Zuiderzee’.
 In those days the Slaperdijk was one of these cross dikes.